Tanishqua-Simform/django/readme.md

 I have completed all the required task along with proper validation.
 I have created API Endpoints for HeadChef, rest I will make tomorrow!

 So that's it for today.
 See you tomorrow.
 Bye!

+##### Dt.
+8 Apr, 2025.

+Today I will work on API Endpoints for all the different roles.

+I have successfully added all the required API Endpoints, along with custom permissions to handle the visibility of views.

+Tomorrow I will create the endpoint for Dashboard.

+So that's it for today, see you tomorrow.
+Bye!